 We take pride in our club as it is a reflection of us.
 As such there are many things we accomplish to get where we are today.
 With all that hard work comes some failures, but more successes.

 One achievement we are very proud of is our board and our coaching staff.
 All our coaches and board member have to go through Safe Sport Training and a background check which allows us to be prepared for situation and also provides a safe environment for your child to grow in.
-Along with the safesport and background check all our coaches have to be bronze certified by USA Wrestling.
+Along with the safesport and background check all our coaches have to be Bronze Certified by USA Wrestling.

-This club was established 1983 and has worked hard to earn is position in the state.
+This club was established 1983 and has worked hard to earn its position in the state.
 Since being founded we have been rated a top 50 club by USA Wrestling along with molding many state champions and developed many young men.

 We provide many club awards throughout the season.
 These award are the following:

 - Rookie of the Year: Awarded to wrestlers in their “1st year of wrestling in tournaments”.
 Wrestler who demonstrates basic wrestling skills in practice and in tournaments.

 - Most Improved: Awarded to wrestlers who showed significant improvement from last year, or from the beginning to the end of this season, both in tournaments and practice.